-CARFAX relies on local police departments for its accident data.
-The report will probably be very accurate if you’re purchasing a vehicle that's only been driven in a major metropolitan area, but some accidents might not have been reported if you're buying in a small town.
-And any accident that happened within the last few days won't appear on the report either.
+CARFAX relies on accident reports from police departments for its data.
+As a result, the report will likely be very accurate if you’re buying a vehicle that's only been driven in a major metropolitan area.
+But some accidents might not have been reported if you're buying in a small town where neighbors agree to pay for damages and take it to a friend for repairs.

-It likely won't show up as an accident if a body shop rather than a police department reports an incident to CARFAX.
-Auto shops tend to report what they fixed, not what happened to making fixing necessary.
-It could indicate that the vehicle has been in an unreported fender-bender if you notice that a bumper has been replaced but there's no corresponding information on the CARFAX report.
+Some accidents are not reported if the vehicle was taken to a body shop without involving the police.
+Auto shops tend to report what they fixed, not what happened—so you may only see maintenance or repairs.
+This might indicate that the vehicle has been in an unreported fender-bender if you notice that a bumper has been replaced, but there's no corresponding information on the CARFAX report.

 Do I Need To Pay for a Carfax Report?

 Make sure to have an independent inspection done on the vehicle, and take a test drive before you decide to buy it.
 A CARFAX report can be a valuable tool, but it shouldn't be the only one in your arsenal.
 It doesn’t replace an expert opinion.

 You can order a single CARFAX report and view it online for $39.99.
 You can also buy multiple reports at a discount.

 - A CARFAX report is a detailed accounting of a car’s history.

 - CARFAX reports on a vehicle’s title, mileage, previous ownership, accidents, and how it was used.